Your 2024-2025 Parish Council

 Changes ahead for Wellspring leadership

 It was the end of April when I announced that, after much seeking of God and asking Him to lead, I would be concluding my role as Wellspring’s Senior Pastor/Rector by year’s end.
-You can find video of that hereThank you to everyone who continues to honour me and my family with affirmation, kindness, and ongoing prayer.
-We’re trusting God for a new adventure.
+You can find video of that hereThank you to everyone who has honoured me and my family with affirmation, kindness, and ongoing prayer.
+We’re trusting God for a new adventure and will announce it when we can.

-There is now more information to share about what the months ahead will look like.
-This is the standard process for all Anglican churches in Tasmania, organised by the Diocesan office and facilitated by Parish Council:
+Recent months have seen developments in preparing for new leadership, according to the standard process for all Anglican churches in Tasmania, organised by the Diocesan office and facilitated by Parish Council:

 • A parish-wide consultation took place during July, led by Archdeacon Stephen Savage.
 This involved two sessions of in-person discussion, with an invitation for written submissions, which were gratefully received.
 This consultation yielded some answers about who Wellspring is and where we want to go, and thus the type of person needed to lead as the new Rector.

-• A Parish Profile is almost finalised.
-It will provide a helpful overview of Wellspring and the role of Rector for prospective candidates to consider.
-Soon after, the process of advertising and recruitment begins.
-It is likely this will take several months.
+• A Parish Profile was finalised (click here to view it).
+It provides a helpful overview of Wellspring and the role of Rector for prospective candidates to consider.

 • The Wardens have recommended, with the Bishop's approval, that Noel Bowditch serve as Locum (ie. Acting Rector) from November 1st and until a new Rector commences.
 Noel is known and respected among our church community, and will provide stable and godly leadership during this interval.

-I’m so thankful for the life with Jesus that Wellspring has enjoyed in recent years.
+I’m so thankful for the life with Jesus that Wellspring has enjoyed in recent years, and grateful to have played a part in it.
 It’s an encouraging journey that I believe is poised for more depth and Spirit-fruit.
 As above, what this path ahead provides are clear and decisive steps to ensure Wellspring is well-led.
 There will definitely be change, some of it difficult, but some of it exciting too, and godly leadership will help navigate our church through both.

 Your brother in Christ,